Ianalysebetter/personal-portfolio-website/content/pages/index.md

     backgroundSize: full
     title: 'I’m a data scientist, machine learning enthusiast, and tech aficionado.'
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+      This is my story—packed with projects, skills, and experiences that showcase my journey and dedication.
+Dive in to explore more about my work and achievements.
     styles:
       self:
         height: auto